 If anything changes that would result in a change on your network or data flow diagrams, it is important to verify the inventory is also updated.
 You should always be able to align your documented inventory list to the current diagrams.
 During a ROC, this is how the assigned Qualified Security Assessor (QSA) is typically auditing and confirming compliance.

 So, what information should be kept within your PCI asset inventory?
-Although the DSS isn’t highly specific outside of function/purpose, below is some information that can be helpful to document, as applicable to each system:
+Although the PCI DSS isn’t highly specific outside of function/purpose, below is some information that can be helpful to document, as applicable to each system:

 - Merchant Area/Department